-How about a little cured ham by the name of Prosciutto and some garlic?
+A little cured ham by the name of Prosciutto and some garlic are sautéed together in the pan.

 A word of caution about Prosciutto.
 If overcooked, it tends to become rubbery instead of crisp.
 To avoid this, once the prosciutto is cooked, set it aside and then reintroduce it back into the dish at the very end (step 4 in my directions) – after mixing veggies, sauce and pasta together.